Database Design Best Practices: 7 Mistakes to Avoid

 Mistakes and Database Design Best Practices: Some Context

 It’s crucial to follow database design best practices from the set up phase throughout to avoid costly, serious mistakes.
-Most of the issues and bottlenecks related to the database can be foreseen during development, and these must be dealt with before actual delivery or putting the system into production.
+Most of the issues and database bottlenecks related to the database can be foreseen during development, and these must be dealt with before actual delivery or putting the system into production.

 Some problems, however, are only seen when the system is deployed with an actual user base, and this can result in costly downtime that can last from minutes to weeks in some worst-case scenarios.
 Here we will scratch the surface of some of the most common concerns faced when a database is put into production and how to resolve them for releases that are both fast and efficient.